-Thanks to Juliusz Chroboczek for his works on mesh networking in general and Babel routing protocol in particular, and also for feedback on early revisions of this document.
+Thanks to Juliusz Chroboczek for his works on mesh networking in general and the Babel routing protocol in particular, and also for feedback on early revisions of this document.
 This work would not be possible without prior works on Babel.
-Thanks to Gabriel Kerneis for reviewing early revisions of this document.
+Thanks to Gabriel Kerneis and Dominic Mulligan for reviewing and proofreading early revisions of this document.
+Thanks to Riku Hietamaki for suggesting the test vectors section.